GoHypernet/Galileo-sdk/docs/src/landing_zone_docker.rst

 docker daemon by running :code:`docker login`.
 Be sure to uncomment the line in the .yml file that mounts :code:`C:\$homepath\config.json`

+**Note:** If you are using Windows 10 Desktop or Windows Server to run Windows containers, be aware that the default storage limit size is 20 GB.
+If you are running simulations that produce multiple GB of results files, you are likely to hit this limit which will cause your simulation to crash.
+See the `Microsoft Docs <https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/container-storage>`_ for how to increase the storage limits for Windows containers.

 Stopping and Restarting
 ~~~~~~~~~~~~~~~~~~~~~~~